-Cleanser, toner and moisturiser are the classic skincare combination yet while the roles of cleanser and moisturiser are pretty self-explanatory, – the clues are in their names – you’re not alone if you’ve ever wondered what exactly does toner do.
+Cleanser, toner and moisturiser are the classic skin care routine combination yet while the roles of cleanser and moisturiser are pretty self-explanatory – the clues are in their names – you’re not alone if you’ve ever wondered what does toner do.

-Historically, when toners were first introduced, they contained high volumes of alcohol which would work to remove oil from the skin.
-The idea behind these early toners was that the alcohol would strip away impurities, yet the reality was that many early toners left users with dry skin.
-Now, toners come in forms and can do everything from providing a healthy glow to removing blemishes.
+Historically, when facial toner was first introduced, it contained high volumes of alcohol which would work to remove oil from the skin.
+The idea behind these early toners was that the alcohol would strip away impurities, yet the reality was that many left users with dry skin.

-If you’re like us, you’ve compliantly used a face toner for years because the experts told you to, or you’ve never used toner and you’re not sure why you’d need to, the reality is that toner is an incredibly crucial skincare step and not using it, or not using it correctly, could be vastly affecting how effective your other skincare products are.
+If you’re like us, you’ve compliantly used a facial toner for years because the experts told you to, or you’ve never used it and you’re not sure why you’d need to, the reality is that using face toners is an incredibly crucial step in skincare routines.
+Not using it, or not using it correctly, could be vastly affecting how effective your other skincare products are.

 Let us demystify what toner does, how to use face toner and the ingredients you need to look out for below, and once you’re clued up, discover which is the best toner for your skin type.
 We’ve also explained the science of moisturiser and what’s really in your foundation in our other explainers.

-A toner is always a liquid applied to the skin using a cotton pad or a reusable equivalent.
-Some people prefer to dab it on with their fingers but however you apply it, toner is left on the skin to absorb in – you don’t need to wash toner off.
+A toner is always a liquid applied to the skin using a cotton pad or a reusable equivalent as part of a daily beauty routine.
+Some people prefer to dab it on with their fingers but however you apply it, toner is left on the skin to absorb in – you don’t need to wash it off.

 It’s not to be confused with hair toner, which is completely different.
 Read more in our What is hair toner? explainer.

 In general, most toners are used after a cleanser to remove any dead skin cells and impurities the cleanser missed, and to remove any traces of cleanser that weren’t washed away.